Margaret42/Yunjing-Wang/_pages/about.md

 ---
 permalink: /
-title: "Welcome to My Personal Page
-"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I’m Yunjing “Margaret” Wang, a physics and astronomy major at Haverford College, with a passion for cosmology and dark matter research.
-My work involves  computational research in galaxy classification and the calibration of liquid xenon detectors for the DARWIN experiment.
-I’m also a recipient of the ThinkSwiss scholarship and the Velay Fellowship.
-Currently, I’m focused on dark matter relic abundance project with professor Islam Khan.
-I aim to contribute to our understanding of the universe.

-Outside of academics, I express my creativity through writing and developing original characters, as showcased on my [OC website](https://margaret42.github.io/Phosphor/).
+I’m Yunjing “Margaret” Wang, a physics and astronomy major at Haverford College applying to PhD programs.
+With Prof. Copi and Prof. Starkman at Case Western Reserve University, I study topological cosmology—how the universe’s possible global shapes would imprint patterns in the cosmic microwave background.